 - Local radio and television stations will be notified

 - Email and text messages will be sent and at times phone calls will be made via WCPS Connect, and updated information will be posted in the WCPS app, a free download from the iTunes Store and Google Play by searching for Washington County PS

 - Call the WJEJ Weather Line at 301-797-9797

-Should school be cancelled due to inclement weather or as a result of other conditions, days at the end of the annual calendar will be used.
+Should school be canceled due to inclement weather or as a result of other conditions, days at the end of the annual calendar or built into the school year will be used.